An 8-Day Adventure-Filled Winter Escape to Aruba (With Teens)

 We had dinner at MooMba Beach Bar.
 It’s located right on Palm Beach, with plenty of seating and an extensive menu.
 I was excited to try the steak Pincho (a Spanish kebab) and the passion-filled mojito - neither was disappointing.

-I hope this motivates you to travel, eat…and return and share my journey through 7 continents and infinite foods.
+I hope this inspires you to travel, to eat, and to join me as I continue sharing my journey through seven continents and infinite foods.

 AirBnB